jmgjmg/ArduRadio/readme.md

-ArduRadio: Playing Internet radio with Arduino
+ArduRadio: Playing Internet Radio with Arduino
 ===============================================
 This project allows to play Internet Radio using Arduino.
 The project uses NFC tags (Type 2 -Mifare Ultralight) to switch stations.